 Completion date: 2020

 Artwork budget: $750,000

 Christopher Weed Sculpture Inc.

 Museum and Cultural Affairs Department MCAD

 City of El Paso Museums and Cultural Affairs

 El Paso International Airport City of El Paso

-Public Art installation for the city of EL Paso, TX for the Airway Median corridor leading to El Paso International Airport.
+Award winning Public Art installation city of EL Paso, TX for the Airway Median corridor leading to El Paso International Airport.
 This installation incorporates 11 – 31’ high stainless steel sculptural elements in the median over a distance of 300’.
 These abstract sculptures have a beautiful daytime and nighttime presence, illuminated in the evening with color changing light emitting diodes that circulate through the color spectrum in a brilliant fashion.
 This colorful, abstract interpretation of beautiful native desert flora acts as a gateway to El Paso international Airport and will be an identifiable landmark in El Paso Texas, transcending time.

 Flores del Desierto is part of the City of El Paso's Project to enhance the transportation corridor leading to and from the El Paso International Airport.
 The corridor to and from the El Paso International Airport is one of the most traveled roadways in El Paso.
 Because this is the first and last impression people encounter in the City, enhancing this corridor has been a top priority.